lanl/PyBNF/docs/config_keys.rst

 Parallel Computing
 ------------------
 **parallel_count**
-  The number jobs to run in parallel for local (non-cluster) fitting runs.
+  The number of jobs to run in parallel.
+This may be set for both local and cluster fitting runs.
+For cluster runs, this number is divided by the number of available nodes (and rounded up) to determine the number of parallel jobs per node.

   Default: Use all available cores/threads.